-JOHN: The MacArthur Study Bible in the CD form.
+JOHN: The MacArthur Study Bible in the CD-ROM form.
 And that is such an interesting, interesting thing to think that you would take that.
-Tell us, and I think our listeners will appreciate this, tell us how you came to be connected with our radio ministry and how God has used it in your life.
+Tell us – and I think our listeners will appreciate this – tell us how you came to be connected with our radio ministry and how God has used it in your life.

-JEFF: Well coming out of the crisis in our marriage and Anna Marie becoming a Christian first, and after several months of study of Scripture me committing myself to Christ, I started searching for ways to grow and to grow in my understanding.
+JEFF: Well, coming out of the crisis center of marriage, and Anna-Marie becoming a Christian first, and after several months of study of Scripture me committing myself to Christ, I started searching for ways to grow, and to grow in my understanding.
 And one of those ways, of course, was Christian radio.
-And I spent a lot of time listening to Christian radio trying to sort out the different programs there, and I eventually migrated and stuck to the Grace To You program and became a faithful listener.
+And I spent a lot of time listening to Christian radio, trying to sort out the different programs there.
+And I eventually migrated and stuck to the Grace to You program and became a faithful listener.
 It woke me up every morning.
 In those days it aired twice a day and woke me up and I went to bed by it as well.

-JOHN: And you have developed in your heart a real passion for His Word and His truth.
+JOHN: And you have developed – the Lord has developed in your heart a real passion for His Word and His truth.

 JOHN: I understand that.
-You and I have that in common and it doesn’t get any less, it doesn’t diminish through the years, it just gets more intense.
+You and I have that in common, and it doesn’t get any less – it doesn’t diminish the years; it just gets more intense.

 JOHN: You’re teaching the Word of God regularly in your church.

 JOHN: That’s just wonderful to hear that.
-Back to the Study Bible for just a moment.
-When you got up into orbit and you had this Study Bible up there, what use did you find for it?
+Back to the study Bible for just a moment, when you got up into orbit, and you had this study Bible up there, what use did you find for it?

-JEFF: Yeah, well I think I actually did it via e-mail.
+JEFF: Well, I think I actually did it via e-mail.

 JOHN: That’s just absolutely wonderful.
-How do you...and I suppose this needs to be asked to everyone, but yours would be such a unique answer, how do you see your relationship with Christ?
-Influencing your job or giving you opportunities to communicate the gospel that are unique?
+And how do – and I suppose that this needs to be asked to everyone, but yours would be such a unique answer – how do you see your relationship with Christ influencing your job or giving you opportunities to communicate the gospel that are unique?